Cwickniss/watson-assistant-multi-bot-agent/README.md

 ### 2.1 Create Watson Assistant service instance
 - Click this [link](https://console.bluemix.net/catalog/services/watson-assistant-formerly-conversation) to create Watson assistant service.
-- Enter the service name as `wbc-Watson Assistant (formerly Conversation)-bots`.
-You can choose to enter any name you like.
+- You can choose to enter any name you like under `Service Name`, such as `Watson-Assistant-Service`.
-- Ensure you select the right region, organisation and space.
+- Feel free to use the default region/location, `Dallas`, and use the default resource group.
 - Under `Pricing Plans`, select `Lite` plan.
 - Click `Create`.
-- Watson Asistant service instance should get created.
+- Watson Assistant service instance should get created.

 ### 2.2 Import bots
+- If you are not redirected to the Watson Assistant service you just made, navigate to service by following these steps:
-- Go to IBM Cloud dashboard and click on the Watson Assistant service instance created in above steps.
+    - Go to the IBM Cloud dashboard (the home page)
+    - click on the Watson Assistant service instance created in above steps, in `Services`.
 - On the Assistant Dashboard, click `Launch Tool`.

 ![LaunchTool](images/launch_tool.png)